cmsc330spring24/cmsc330spring24/projects/project5.md

 Your optimizer should evaluate as much as possible.
 For many programs, it will be able to optimize the AST down to just a single node containing the value returned after running the program.

+> [!NOTE]
-### How is this optimization different from the evaluator in Project 4?
+> **How is this optimization different from the evaluator in Project 4?**
+>

-During evaluation, all variables are bound at some point (i.e. you can lookup the value of a variable in the environment).
+> During evaluation, all variables are bound at some point (i.e. you can lookup the value of a variable in the environment).
 In the optimizer, variables may not be bound, but you'd still want to evaluate the expression as much as possible.
 For example, the optimizer will optimize `fun x-> 1+2+3+4+x` to `fun 10+x`, whereas the evaluator will evaluate it a closure with the body of the function unmodified.

 ### More examples of programs after optimization